 - Having trouble forming an emotional attachment with the baby

 - Doubting ability to care for the baby

 - Feelings of worthlessness, shame, guilt

-What is Postpartum Depression Treatment and What Does That Look Like at PRC?
+What is a Postpartum Depression Treatment Center and What Does That Look Like at PRC?

+A postpartum depression treatment center has professional therapists and psychologists who help women find the right treatment for their postpartum depression.
 There is no one-size-fits-all treatment when it comes to postpartum depression but it is treatable through the right programs.
-Typical treatment for postpartum depression includes cognitive behavioral therapy (CBT), prescription medications, self-care, and outpatient programs.
+Typical treatment for postpartum depression includes cognitive-behavioral (CBT), prescription medications, self-care, and outpatient programs.
 These programs are effective alone or can be combined.
 At The Phoenix Recovery Center, we offer mental health services and specifically treat those suffering from postpartum depression.
 Our services include a Residential Program, PHP Day Program, Intensive Outpatient Program and General Outpatient Program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.